Easter Bunny Visits & Springtime Fun Last Updated: April 2023

 The Easter Bunny is visiting Connecticut this spring!
 Be on the lookout for the Easter Bunny at many Easter-themed and bunny-inspired events throughout the state.
 Enjoy fun and glorious springtime activities to celebrate the arrival of the new season.
-Plan a delightful outing and step out with your young ones, your special someone or your friends.
+Plan a delightful outing and step out with your young ones, your special someone, or your friends.
 It’s time to get hopping!
-Be sure to check each location's website for times.
+And be sure to check with each location before venturing out, as hours may change.

 Ride the Rails with the Easter Bunny!

-- Families can ride on a 100-year-old restored trolley on the Easter Bunny Trolley Rides at the Shore Line Trolley Museum in East Haven, April 13-14 and April 19-20, where kids can meet the Easter Bunny, take part in springtime crafts and explore historic trolleys on display.
-You can even get a photo with the Easter Bunny!
+- Families can ride on a 100-year-old restored trolley on the Easter Bunny Trolley Rides at the Shore Line Trolley Museum in East Haven, April 1-2 and April 7, where children can meet the Easter Bunny.

 Hunt for Eggs!

 - At the New Canaan Nature Center, children ages 2 to 10 get the chance to hunt eggs on April 6-8, during the Great Egg Hunt & Spring Celebration.
 In addition to the hunt is a spring scavenger hunt.

 - Hunt for eggs in the trees at the Adventure Parks in Storrs and Bridgeport on April March 31-April 2 and April 7-9.

 - Bring your basket to Indian Rock Nature Preserve in Bristol to find Easter eggs on April 7.
 Then trade the eggs in for a prize during the Easter Egg Hunt.